Gary Brooks

-Gary Brooks (born 8 May 1983 in Kingston) is a Jamaican soccer player.
+Gary Brooks (born 8 May 1983) is a retired former Jamaican soccer player.

 Career

 Professional

 Brooks began his professional career in 2002 with the USL First Division with the Virginia Beach Mariners, and went on to play for the Atlanta Silverbacks and the Vancouver Whitecaps before to signing for Crystal Palace Baltimore prior to their inaugural 2007 season.

 In his first season in Baltimore he was named in the USL Second Division All-League First-Team for scoring seven goals in nine games and also recording two assists, while in his second season he was named in the USL Second Division All-League Second-Team.

 He signed for the Real Maryland Monarchs in 2009, and moved to Crystal Palace Baltimore in 2010.

 Indoor Soccer

-Brooks also has extensive professional indoor soccer experience, having made his indoor soccer debut with the then Major Indoor Soccer League's (MISL) Philadelphia Kixx in 2004.
+Brooks also had extensive professional indoor soccer experience, having made his indoor soccer debut with the then Major Indoor Soccer League's (MISL) Philadelphia Kixx in 2004.
 He signed with the California Cougars in 2006 before competing in the former MISL with the New Jersey Ironmen for the 2007 and 2008 seasons.
-Most recently, he played in the National Indoor Soccer League for Rockford Rampage.
+Brooks played in the National Indoor Soccer League for Rockford Rampage.
+He finished his career with Norfolk SharX.